5033 Belton Hwy, Anderson, SC 29621 • Mailing: P.O. Box 547, Belton, SC 29627 •

 1. The Truck must have two (2) Auxiliary hydraulic functions plumbed to the carriage.

 2. In almost all cases, Polyurethane Drive tires are required for side stability.
-The use of pneumatic tires or standard cushion tires must be approved by Superior Engineering.
-The use of pneumatic tires or standard cushion tires usually results in diminished capacity.
-The Poly-Tires are NOT included in this quote and must be on the truck before shipping to Superior.
+Superior Engineering must approve the use of pneumatic tires or standard cushion tires.
+Using pneumatic tires or standard cushion tires usually results in a diminished capacity.
+Therefore, the Poly-Tires are NOT included in this quote and must be on the truck before shipping to Superior.
 Superior Engineering will install the Poly-tires for you at an additional charge.

 3. The truck must have a wide stance or wide tread drive axle with a minimum out-to-out dimension of 48".
-In some cases, a wider stance is required and will be evaluated per order.
+Sometimes, a wider stance is required and will be evaluated per order.
 In many cases, this can be accomplished by flipping the tire and pressing the extra offset to the outside.

-4. The Turret Master attachment is an integrally mounted attachment.
+4. The Turret Master attachment is integrally mounted.
 We use your carriage and modify it to become part of our Turret.
-The truck can be shipped in to Superior with any ITA class carriage.
-Superior will use your existing carriage, carriage hardware, chain anchors and hose termination.
+The truck can be shipped to Superior with any ITA class carriage.
+Superior will use your existing carriage, carriage hardware, chain anchors, and hose termination.

-5. Because of the modifications that we perform to your mast and carriage, you should add 31" more lift than your top shelf height for a triple stage mast and 36" more lift for a quad mast.
+5. Because of our modifications to your mast and carriage, you should add 31" more lift than your top shelf height for a triple-stage mast and 36" more lift for a quad mast.
 This is necessary because we modify your carriage when we make it part of our Turret Master by adding 18 additional inches between the top and bottom bearing on your carriage.
-We then contain the top mast bearing inside the mast rail.
+We then contain the topmast bearing inside the mast rail.
 These two dimensions add up to 24 total inches.
-If you now add 7" for lift off, this will give you the 31" that is needed.
-The quad requires a little more spread between the bearings, thus giving you 36" needed.
+If you now add 7" for lift-off, this will give you the 31" that is needed.
+The quad requires a little more spread between the bearings, thus giving you the 36" needed.
 For quad applications, please contact a Superior Representative to qualify the application.

 6. The Turret Master does not come with forks.
 Class II ITA forks must be used.
 The forks should generally be 4-6" shorter than your load depth.

-7. The installation of the Turret Master onto the lift truck generally requires 12 to 15 business days.
-This assumes that the truck is delivered on schedule and that we have received the purchase order for the installation 6 weeks ahead of the trucks scheduled delivery.
+7. Installing the Turret Master onto the lift truck generally requires 12 to 15 business days.
+This assumes that the truck is delivered on schedule and that we have received the installation purchase order six weeks before the truck's scheduled delivery.

-8. The top shelf to clear ceiling dimension must be at least 50".
+8. The top shelf to clear ceiling dimensions must be at least 50".

 9. Superior Engineering will restrict the back tilt of your mast to 1 degree.
 Forward tilt will remain the same as it was when shipped to Superior.

 15. A Turret Worksheet must be provided along with the purchase order.
-The information that is provided will be the basis for the capacity and lift height that Superior tests.
+The information provided will be the basis for the capacity and lift height that Superior tests.